 - Written warnings

 - Suspension (Typically, you suspend with pay in non-union environments and suspend without pay in union environments)

-Due to the complexity of suspension and termination, please seek legal councel in applying these steps as disiplinary measures.
+Due to the complexity of suspension and termination, please seek legal counsel in applying these steps as disciplinary measures.

 In deciding to implement a progressive discipline program, the system must apply to all employees in a consistent manner.
 A fair policy means discipline must be applied to all employees in an unbiased way.
 Fair discipline is also easier to defend and justify in a legal setting, should the need arise.